CreativAI/creativai-api-reference/README.md

 ### First Workflow in 5 Commands

-> **Scenario:** Upload a dashcam recording, index it, and search for moments where a pedestrian is visible.
+> **Scenario:** Import a dashcam recording from Google Drive, index it, and search for moments where a pedestrian is visible.
 >
-> **Model choice:** CreativAI supports both video-only and multi-modal embedding models.
-See [collections.md](guides/collections.md) for detailed capability comparison.
+> **No local upload required** — the backend fetches the file directly from Google Drive into your collection.

 ```bash
 # 1. Create a collection (video-only model is fine for dashcam footage)